Frank Fletcher Jr. inducted into the Walton Business Hall of Fame at the University of Arkansas.

 Fletcher expanded manufacturing into Taiwan and then mainland China and grew this business to $100 million-plus in annual sales before selling the company in December 2010.

 But this was not Fletcher's only enterprise over this time period.
-He also had started Wyndham Riverfront Hotel, Benihana's Japanese Steakhouse, Riverfront Steakhouse, The Fletcher Realty Company, Fletcher Furs and 13 car dealerships including Dodge Chrysler Jeep in four cities, Honda in two cities, Mercedes-Benz, Hyundai, Ford, Kia in two cities, Nissan, Toyota and a new store in Panama City.
-Now, Fletcher Companies ranks in top 100 Car Dealers in USA.
+He also had started Wyndham Riverfront Hotel, Benihana Japanese Steakhouse, Riverfront Steakhouse, the Fletcher Realty Company and the Fletcher Auto Group.
+The Auto Group began with one store in 1989 and has grown to 10 car dealerships including Dodge Chrysler Jeep in three cities, Honda, Mercedes-Benz, Hyundai, Ford, Nissan, Toyota and Subaru.
+Now, Fletcher Auto Group has ranked in the top 100 Car Dealers in USA.

 Fletcher is often asked why he has interests in so many varied businesses and industries.
 His explanation goes way back to his days dealing with Walmart.
 He says, "Why so much diversity?
 Mr. Walton taught me to never have all your marbles in one bag."

-Fletcher also organized and started the "Stuff The Truck" charity, is a major contributor to Easter Seals and the Make-A-Wish Foundation and has contributed millions of dollars for the construction of churches in the state.
-He has given more than $100,000 to Toys for Tots in recent years.
+Fletcher is a major contributor to Easter Seals and the Make-A-Wish Foundation.
+One of his favorite charities is Toys for Tots.
+He and his friend Bob Robbins (a famous D J) get together on the radio to raise money for Toys for Tots every year.
 He also was one of the major contributors to the construction of a new Kappa Sigma fraternity house on the University of Arkansas campus.
-Fletcher is a major contributor to UALR and his Alma Mater University of Arkansas Razorback Foundation.
+Fletcher is a major contributor to his Alma Mater University of Arkansas Razorback Foundation and the SAKE program at the U of A.

 Fletcher has been honored many times for his civic and charitable work.
 Those honors include the Pulaski County Sheriff's Office Citizens Achievement Award for 2000, American Red Cross awards, the Pulaski County Humane Society Citizen of Hope Award and many others.